usmaanalii/javascript/JavaScript30/analysis.md

 ### getContext

-The canvas has properties that can be modified affecting the line style.
+The canvas has properties that can be modified to alter the line style.

 ``` javascript
 const ctx = canvas.getContext('2d');